Water activities are a great way to enjoy the warm summer months, and stand up paddle boarding is one of the best options available.

-The forward stroke allows you to move the board along the water, and you can gradually turn by favoring one side when you forward stroke.
+The forward stroke allows you to move the board along the water, and you can gradually turn by favouring one side when you forward stroke.

 To get the most out of your forward stroke, you’ll want to exert more force on the top part of the handle, using it as a pivot point so that you can move more efficiently.

 You’ll mostly have to reverse the motion of the forward stroke, placing the paddle near the back of the board and pushing towards the front.

 You will then want to sweep the paddle along the side of your board in a semi-circular motion which looks like a “C”, with the inside of the curve facing the board.

 Stand up paddle boarding is a lot less intimidating when you have an idea of what to do and how to do it.
-We hope that this guide has been able to prepare you for your next attempt.
-Good luck, and be sure to have fun!